markmelnic/carsen-desktop/README.md

 ## Installation
 ### 1st method
-1. clone all github files to a folder
+1. clone all github files into a folder
-2. inside that folder, add more folders to follow the structure:
+2. inside that, create more folders to follow the structure:
 Main Folder
  |
  +-- backup